note3crafter/ProjectCore/README.md

 - [✓] WeatherSystem
 - [✓] Ban System
 - [✓] MultiLanguage Support
+- [✓] Java Sneaking
 - [✓] Everything is adjustable

 # Addons
-ScoreBoard Addon
+ScoreBoard Addon in Work
-Leaderboard Addon
+Leaderboard Addon in Work
-Lifts Addon
+Lifts Addon -> in Work

 # Important information
 The Project Core can have errors!
 Of course we are working to fix these errors!
 We will also use this project on our server!